liu-psy/2020_Subtypes_of_MDD/README.md

 ## R
 **R version 3.6.3 (2020-02-29) -- "Holding the Windsock"**

-**Packages**:xlsx, dplyr, mice, psych, reshape2, ggplot2, corrplot, effsize, sjstats, RColorBrewer, patchwork, hybridHclust, dynamicTreeCut, gplots, dendextend, clusteval, ggradar, qgraph, igraph, EstimateGroupNetwork, mgm, NetworkComparisonTest, bootnet, NetworkToolbox, networktools
+**Packages**:xlsx, dplyr, mice, psych, reshape2, ggplot2, corrplot, effsize, sjstats, RColorBrewer, patchwork, hybridHclust, dynamicTreeCut, gplots, dendextend, clusteval, ggradar, qgraph, igraph, mgm, NetworkComparisonTest, bootnet

 **Note**: The *xlsx* package needs configuration the *java* operation environment.
 And the *readxl* package can repalce it.
 Or you can convert .xlsx to .csv or other formats.